If you ask a very successful person why they are so successful, the most probable answer would be, “It was all because of my ambition”.

 Just because some find value in what they do more than who they’re with, doesn’t mean value itself can’t be gained with people.

-The biggest CEOs, artists, and creators of the world have found both inspirations in motivation in non-other than the people who’ve built them: family and friends.
+The biggest CEOs, artists, and creators of the world have found both inspiration in motivation in none other than the people who’ve built them: family and friends.
 Perhaps, before we choose isolation, we should ask ourselves this one question:

 Who will we run to the second we get that first taste of entrepreneurship success?